Hiranyaloka/mt-plugin-moredata/README.markdown

 - `opentag` should be a unique string which opens a data section, and is required for each data identifier.
 - `closetag` is required at the end of the whole dataset.
 Optionally it can close each data section.
 - `datasep` is a character that joins items in an array.
 Default is a comma ",".
 - `hashsep` is a character that joins keys from values.
-Efault is a colon ":".
+Efault is an equal sign "=".
 - `format` is the default format, used when a second argument to the `moredata` modifier is not given.

 These defaults are listed below the MoreData custom field form for your convenience.